Information-Theoretic Active Correlation Clustering: Experiments

 \subsection{Sensitivity Analysis}

-In this section, we investigate the sensitivity of acquisition functions when varying different hyperparameters.
-All the results in this section are based on experiments on the synthetic dataset.
-Figures \ref{subfig:sens1}-\ref{subfig:sens2} show the results when varying the noise level $\gamma$ and batch size $B$, respectively.
-The $y$-axis corresponds to the area under the curve (AUC) of the active learning plot w.r.t. the respective performance metric (i.e., ARI).
+We here investigate the sensitivity of acquisition functions when varying various parameters.
+All the results in this section are performed on the synthetic dataset using Oracle 1.
+Figures \ref{fig:noiselevel}-\ref{fig:entropy} respectively show the results when varying the noise level $\gamma$, $|\mathcal{E}^{\text{EIG}}|$ for $a^{\text{EIG-O}}$, $|\mathcal{D}_i|$ for $a^{\text{JEIG}}$ and $\beta$ for $a^{\text{Entropy}}$.
+For Figure \ref{fig:noiselevel}, the $y$-axis corresponds to the area under the curve (AUC) of the active learning plot w.r.t. the respective performance metric (i.e., ARI) where higher is better.

 We see that our acquisition functions are very robust to noise.
 In addition, the benefit of our proposed acquisition functions increases with larger noise levels.
-Expectedly, the performance decreases slightly as the batch size increases.
-However, the performance remains good even with large batch sizes.
+This is consistent with previous work on active learning, where the benefit of many acquisition functions over uniform selection increases as the complexity of the problem increases.
+As expected, increasing the size of \( |\mathcal{E}^{\text{EIG}}| \) improves performance, as it allows \( a^{\text{EIG-O}} \) to be computed for a larger number of pairs.
+In contrast, the performance is sensitive to the choice of \( |\mathcal{D}_i| \); both overly small and excessively large values can worsen performance.
+This aligns with the discussion in Section~\ref{section:JEIG}: a large \( |\mathcal{D}_i| \) may introduce significant selection bias, while a small one may fail to capture sufficient information.
+Lastly, we observe that setting \( \beta = 3 \) yields strong performance, a trend that holds consistently for both \( a^{\text{EIG-O}} \) and \( a^{\text{JEIG}} \).